kamaludu/bash4llm/extras/ui/GUI.md

 ---
 ## 🇬🇧 English Section
-# GroqBash GUI Installation Guide
+# GroqBash⁺ GUI Installation Guide

 This guide explains how to install and activate the **GroqBash GUI**, either through Apache (automatic installation) or any CGI-capable server (manual installation).